-Government officials, property owners, developers, design consultants and other stakeholders will use this section to prepare improvement plans that are consistent with the Madison Street Corridor Urban Design Overlay and Design Standards and Guidelines, are prepared by Gresham Smith and Partners, and incorporated by reference herein.
-The standards and guidelines apply to all residential and non-residential new construction and improvements in the area that require building and sign permits and that make modifications to the exterior appearance of buildings, landscaping and parking.
-Picture 9.1 delineates the area within the Madison Street Corridor Urban Design Overlay District.
+Government officials, property owners, developers, design consultants, and other stakeholders will use this section to prepare plans that are consistent with the specific Clarksville Design Overlay District Standards and Guidelines, incorporated by reference herein.
+The standards and guidelines apply to all new residential construction greater than a duplex and non-residential construction, exterior renovations, and improvements in the districts that require a site plan, building or sign permit, altering landscaping or parking arrangements, or making modifications to the exterior appearance of buildings, landscaping, or parking.

+Maps 9.1 through 9.4 delineate the specific design districts within the City Limits.